A minimax optimal approach to high-dimensional double sparse linear regression: Introduction

 \subsection{Organization}

 The remainder of the paper is structured as follows.
 We introduce the notation used throughout the paper towards the end of this section.
 In Section \ref{analysis}, we introduce an IHT-style procedure with fast convergence and establish matching upper and lower bounds for estimation error.
-Section \ref{adaptive} proposes a novel information criterion to determine the optimal stopping time and develops a fully adaptive procedure for conducting sparse group selection with unknown $s$ and $\sigma$.
-Section \ref{algorithm} details a debiased algorithm for the adaptive procedure, and provides the pseudocode at the end.
+In Section \ref{adaptive}, we firstly propose a novel information criterion to determine the optimal stopping time and develop an adaptive procedure for conducting sparse group selection with unknown $s$ and $\sigma$.
+Then, we elucidate the connection between our work, IHT, and group IHT.
+We also present a minimax adaptive procedure to select the optimal value of $s_0$, which makes our method a fully adaptive optimal procedure.
+In Section \ref{oracle}, we establish that our DSIHT algorithm achieves the oracle estimation rate and accomplishes almost full recovery under the beta-min conditions.
 In Section \ref{numerical}, we present numerical experiments comparing our methods with several state-of-the-art approaches using both synthetic and real-world datasets.
 Finally, in Section \ref{conclusion}, we provide a summary of our study and offer detailed proofs of our main results in the Appendix.